rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 === Limitations and motivation for further acceleration

-The endurance profile described above integrates mechanical, thermal, and actuator loads into a unified framework that closely represents real‑world operating conditions.
+The endurance profile described above integrates mechanical, thermal, and actuator loads into a unified framework that closely represents real world operating conditions.
 The resulting parameters used for testing are summarised in @averagemotorload and @endurancemotorload. @averagemotorload lists average motor loads obtained from field usage data, while @endurancemotorload presents the endurance motor loads and heater loads used during qualification @Vorwerk2025HALT.
 These datasets form the quantitative foundation for the endurance test and ensure that the laboratory campaign maintains a realistic balance between mechanical and thermal exposure.

 Despite this careful design, several limitations remain.
-Even with the 800‑hour acceleration, the test campaign is still extremely time‑consuming and resource‑demanding once the mandatory pauses, handling time, and supervision are considered.
+Even with the 800 hour acceleration, the test campaign is still extremely time consuming and resource demanding once the mandatory pauses, handling time, and supervision are considered.
 The mechanical and thermal loads, while statistically representative, are simplified models that do not fully capture transient variations, coupled vibrational effects, or the influence of nonlinear system responses.
 Furthermore, since the profile relies on a prescribed schedule rather than a continuously varying mission history, certain dynamic interactions between components may not be exercised to the same extent as in the field.
 These constraints underline the need for advanced methods that can achieve further acceleration without compromising representativeness.
 In particular, approaches based on vibration fatigue equivalence, mission synthesis, and PSD or FDS methodologies offer the potential to replace long endurance runs with analytically and experimentally validated accelerated tests.
-Such approaches aim to condense thousands of operational hours into manageable test durations while preserving the cumulative damage and dynamic characteristics of real‑world operation.
+Such approaches aim to condense thousands of operational hours into manageable test durations while preserving the cumulative damage and dynamic characteristics of real world operation.